misterfish/lazyfish/README.md

 result = lazy-take 5 odd-squares # => [1, 9, 25, 49, 81]
 ```

-Some more examples, using `expect` syntax:
+Here are some more examples, using `expect` syntax.
+See the `test` dir for many more.

 ```livescript
 # --- positive integers: